SolidWallOfCode/libswoc/doc/code/TextView.en.rst

    is not in the view, the entire view is returned and the source view is cleared.

 *  The "clip..." methods remove the corresponding part of the view and return it.
-Only those characters are removed - in contrast to "split..." and "take...".
-If no characters match, the view is not modified and an empty view is returned.
+Only those characters are removed - in contrast to "split..." and "take..." which drop a (presumed) separator.
+If the first character doesn't match, the view is not modified and an empty view is returned.
+These are very similar to the "trim..." methods described below, the difference what part of the original view is returned.

 .. _`std::string_view::remove_prefix`: https://en.cppreference.com/w/cpp/string/basic_string_view/remove_prefix
 .. _`std::string_view::remove_suffix`: https://en.cppreference.com/w/cpp/string/basic_string_view/remove_suffix